decrippter2/decrippter2_data/README.md

 ### Content

-Each data entry contains:
+Each data entry describes a RiPP BGC, containing:

-- A
-- B
-- C
-- D
+- ≥ 1 entry for a precursor peptide
+- ≥ 1 literature reference
+- (optional) database cross-references to the BGC
+- (optional) the compound name of the mature RiPP product(s)
+- (optional) the RiPP class (controlled vocabulary)

 ### Graphical representation